Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Detecting Machine-Generated Articles

 \textit{Constructing Perturbed Synthetic Articles.} To perturb/rewrite sections of our machine-generated articles, as in Mitchell et~al.~\shortcite{mitchell2023detectgpt}, we randomly MASK 5-word spans of text until at least 25\% of the words in the article are masked.
 Then, using the text-to-text generative model T5-3B~\cite{raffel2020exploring}, we fill in these spans, perturbing our original generated articles.
 As shown by Mitchell et~al.~\shortcite{mitchell2023detectgpt}, large generic generative models such as T5 can apply perturbations that roughly capture meaningful variations of the original passage rather than arbitrary edits.
 This enables us to model divergences from the distributions of texts created by our 19 different generative models (18 from Turing Benchmark and GPT-3.5).
-We thus utilize T5-3B\footnote{\url{https://huggingface.co/google/t5-v1_1-large} } to perturb the machine-generated articles of our \texttt{Baseline} train dataset.
-In addition, we create a separate test dataset by perturbing our GPT-3.5 test dataset.
-We note that after perturbing our datasets, we again filter to ensure all articles used for training contain at least 1000~characters.
-We annotate training and test datasets containing articles perturbed with T5-3B with the suffix \texttt{Pert}.
+We thus utilize T5-3B\footnote{\url{https://huggingface.co/google/t5-v1_1-large} } to perturb a portion of the machine-generated articles of our \texttt{Baseline} train dataset.
+In addition, we create a separate test dataset by perturbing our GPT-3.5 test dataset (Table~\ref{tab:test-dataset}).
+We note that after perturbing our datasets, we filter to ensure all articles used for training contain at least 1000~characters.
+We annotate training and test datasets containing synthetic articles perturbed with T5-3B with the suffix \texttt{Pert}.
+After perturbation we still consider these articles to be synthetic.